 responses to Cloud CDN and the external HTTP(S) load balancer.

 Using custom origins and Google Cloud-based origins

 The following figure shows an internet NEG used to deploy a custom origin with HTTP(S) Load Balancing and Cloud CDN.

-- For details about what content is cached, see Caching details.
+- To learn about what content is cached, see Caching overview.

-- For resolving issues, see Troubleshooting custom origin and internet NEG issues.
+- To resolve issues, see Troubleshooting custom origin and internet NEG issues.